Varadkar claims ‘Brexiteers’ could collapse Government under FF plan

 “You could have hardline Brexiteers in Westminster saying: ‘Vote against this deal - not only do we get to bring the deal, you can bring down the Irish Government as well.’
 I think maybe he didn’t think that through strategically so that is something I couldn’t agree with in principle.”

-Mr Varadkar said that if there was goodwill, Fine Gael and Fianna Fáil could agree not to hold a general election until the summer of 2020, which would allow the Government to conclude the Brexit negotiations and get through the UK is due to leave the EU, which is due to happen in March.
+Mr Varadkar said that if there was goodwill, Fine Gael and Fianna Fáil could agree not to hold a general election until the summer of 2020, which would allow the Government to conclude the Brexit negotiations and get through the UK leaving the EU, which is due to happen in March.

 Negotiating teams from the parties are engaging later on Thursday in talks to review the confidence and supply deal that has facilitated the minority Government since 2016.